Temple for Hanuman in the middle of “Bindu Sarovar” sarovar

 Sita Rasoi

-During the days of Sri Rama rajya, Sri Sita Mata use to receive athitis at their bhavan and see all comforts are provided to them..
-It was customary for Sri Sita Mata to provide food, for all those who visited them from far off place, under her personnel supervision.
-The langar – popularly known as Sita Rasoi - was in operation through day and night.
-Nobody has to return without food-on empty stomach.
+During Sri Rama rajya, Sri Sita Mata used to receive 'arthritis' at their bhavan and see all comforts provided to them.
+It was customary for Sri Sita Mata to provide food for all those who visited them from far-off places under her personal supervision.
+The langar—popularly known as Sita Rasoi—was in operation day and night.
+Nobody had to return without food on an empty stomach.

 Sri Mani Ram Das and Sitaji ki Rasoi

-Accordingly he came to Ayodhya and used to collect money in the banks of Sarayu River from the generous people to make rotis for Sadhus who were visiting Ayodhya.
-In few days he established a chavni and served the Sadhus with food.
-He also setup a Goshala.
-The congregation of Sadhus use to recite Ramayana of Tulsidas as well as Valmiki.
+Accordingly, he came to Ayodhya and used to collect money on the banks of the Sarayu River from the generous people to make rotis for Sadhus who were visiting Ayodhya.
+In a few days, he established a chavni and served the Sadhus with food.
+He also set up a Goshala.
+The congregation of Sadhus used to recite the Ramayana of Tulsidas as well as Valmiki.

 Mani Ram Das cantonment

-Mani Ram Das cantonment, Ayodya, Uttar Pradesh The Mani Ram Das chavni established by Sri Mani Rama Dasji around three hundred years back is now the epicenter for many religious activity.
-This complex has “Char dham” where replica of the deities of all the four [char] dhams [Sri Badrinath, Sri Jagananth Dham, Sri Dwaraka Dham, and Sri Rameshvar Dham] have been installed.
+Mani Ram Das cantonment, Ayodya, Uttar Pradesh The Mani Ram Das Chavni established by Sri Mani Rama Dasji around three hundred years back is now the epicenter for many religious activities.
+This complex has a “Char Dham” where the replica of the deities of all four [char] dhams [Sri Badrinath, Sri Jagannath Dham, Sri Dwaraka Dham, and Sri Rameshvar Dham] have been installed.
 Adjacent to this is the main Sri Mani Ram Das Ashram.
 The Ashram has a temple for Sri Ranganatha.
 There is a pillar on which all the slokas of Sri Bhagavat Gita have been inscribed.
-The main attraction , however , is “Sri Sita Mata ki Rasoi” which is providing food for the saints who are staying in the ashram and are engaged in nothing ther than reciting/reading Srimad Ramayanam.
+The main attraction, however, is “Sri Sita Mata ki Rasoi” which provides food for the saints staying in the ashram and are engaged in nothing other than reciting/reading Srimad Ramayanam.

-Just opposite to this ashram is the huge “Valmiki Bhavan” where entire twenty four thousand verses of Srimath Valmiki Ramayana are engraved in marble slabs.
+Just opposite this ashram is the huge “Valmiki Bhavan” where the entire twenty-four thousand verses of Srimath Valmiki Ramayana are engraved in marble slabs.
 There is Sri Ram Durbar in the middle of the Bhavan.
-In the bhavan there are vaults containing books where several crores of ‘Sri Ram’ nam have been written.
-They provide note books where the devotee can write ‘Sri Ram” nam and submit to them.
-All the twenty four hours of the day Sri Rama Sankirthan is performed in this holy place.
+In the Bhavan, vaults containing books where several crores of ‘Sri Ram’ nam have been written.
+They provide notebooks where the devotee can write ‘Sri Ram” nam and submit to them.
+All the twenty-four hours of the day Sri Rama Sankirthan is performed in this holy place.

-Bade Hanuman Mandir, Ayodya, Uttar Pradesh The chavni is under the supervision of Mahant Nritya Goplal Das Ji at present.
-He is the 6th Pithadhishwar of "Sri Maniram Das chavni".
-Before him Sri Maniram Das ji maharaj, Sri Vaishnav Das ji maharaj, Sri Ram Charan Das ji maharaj, Sri Ramshobha Das ji maharaj and Sri Rammanohar Das ji maharaj ji were the main heads of the chavni.
+Bade Hanuman Mandir, Ayodya, Uttar Pradesh The chavni is under the supervision of Mahant Nritya Gopal Das Ji at present.
+He is the 6th Pithadhishwar of "Sri Maniram Das Chavni".
+Before him, Sri Maniram Das ji Maharaj, Sri Vaishnav Das ji Maharaj, Sri Ram Charan Das ji Maharaj, Sri Ramshobha Das ji Maharaj, and Sri Rammanohar Das ji Maharaj ji were the main heads of the Chavni.

 Temple for Bade Hanuman of Ayodhya

-The Temple is Hexagonal in shape built on the elevated pillars in the middle of the Bindu sarovar.
-The tank which is square in shape has steps on the sides so that the devotees can take bath in the water which is under the lotus feet of the Lord Sri Hanuman.
+The Temple is Hexagonal and built on elevated pillars in the middle of the Bindu Sarovar.
+The tank is square and has steps on the sides so that the devotees can take a bath in the water under the lotus feet of Lord Sri Hanuman.

 Bade Hanuman of Ayodhya

-The gigantic deity of Lord Sri Hanuman is a feast to the eyes of the devotees.
+The gigantic deity of Lord Sri Hanuman is a feast in the eyes of the devotees.
 The deity is seen in the standing posture and is about fifteen feet in height.
-Lord is seen looking straight and his left hand is holding a ‘gadha’ which is resting on his left shoulder.
+Lord is seen looking straight and his left hand is holding a ‘gadha’ resting on his left shoulder.
 His right hand shows the ‘Abhaya’ mudra - assuring that He will protect those who come to serve Sri Rama.
-His head is adorned by a crown.
+He is wearing a crown.
 His eyes are so set, that from whichever angle a devotee looks at Him it appears as if the Lord is looking at him directly.

 Experience

-After having a dharshan of Bade Hanuman of Ayodhya one feels that he has nothing to worry about in the life, since he gets the assurance that He will protect his devotees and Sri Ram’s devotees.
+After having a darshan of Bade Hanuman of Ayodhya one feels that he has nothing to worry about in life since he gets an assurance that He will protect his devotees and Sri Ram’s devotees.

 KINDLY RECORD YOUR VIEWS